webtides/luna-docs/content/docs/elements/properties.md

 ---
-title: "Component properties"
+title: "Loading data"
 ---

-# Properties
+# Loading data

 luna-js introduces a somewhat special property concept to load data at specific points in the application cycle and for different contexts (client|server).